rumpeltux/hc12fw/README.md

 ## Demo

 The default application (`hc12.c`) implements a simple echo service.
-It sends `HC12 ready\r\n` on boot and otherwise resends each packet as received.
+It sends `OpenHC12\r\n` on boot and otherwise resends each packet as received.

 This is useful as a communication and range test.